+This year, we have chosen to hold our event at the Crowne Plaza Hotel in downtown Knoxville, Tennessee.
+Guests will be able to attend the ceremony for free and should arrive around 4:30 pm to find seats near the front.
+T-shirts are on sale now for those who wish to wear them in support of their favorite contestant.
+The following women and young ladies will be competing for the title of Ms. Wheelchair Tennessee, Junior Miss Wheelchair Tennessee, and Little Miss Wheelchair Tennessee 2014.
 Amanda Northrup, of Cleveland is a mother and fitness enthusiast.
 She is focused on promoting health and fitness for individuals with disabilities.
-April Warren, of Alcoa works as a customer service representative and studies medical coding.
+April Warren, of Alcoa studies medical coding.
 Her goal is to advocate for access to medical care for individuals with mobility disabilities.
 Amanda Szidiropulosz, also of Cleveland is an elementary music teacher at Charleston Elementary school system.
-She would like to create a “no limits” mindset for individuals with disabilities.
+She wants to create a “no limits” mindset for youths with disabilities.
 Kaylee Arrowood, of Johnson City is a Girl Scout, a member of her high school Sparkle squad, and does not like missing even one day of school.
 Kaylee wishes to educate individuals about what it is like to be an active youth with a disability.
 Skylar Vaughn-Hisey, of Ooltewah is a grandpa’s girl who loves sports and her music class at school.
-She is excited to make new friends and to be involved with the Ms. Wheelchair Tennessee organization.
+She is excited to make new friends and be involved with the Ms. Wheelchair Tennessee organization.

 The woman chosen to be Ms. Wheelchair Tennessee will also have the opportunity to travel to Long Beach, California this August to compete for the title of Ms. Wheelchair America 2015.
 It is a prestigious title and another opportunity to travel and speak on behalf of her community to promote awareness and positive change to the lives of all Americans.